neolp/itmp/README.md

 ### 11.3.
 403 Forbidden

-When a Peer restrict using some methodta or arguments they MUST respond with an "ERROR" message and give the code 403 for any requests that violate restrictions
+When a Peer restrict using some methods or arguments they MUST respond with an "ERROR" message and give the code 403 for any requests that violate restrictions

 ### 11.4.
 404 Not Found